SiddharthMantri/stuart-challenge/readme.md

 ### Installation

-One way to run this locally would be to clone this application using git and then running it with npm The project requires - Node v10.16 for it to run locally.
+One way to run this locally would be to clone this application using git and then running it with npm.
+The project requires - Node v10.16 or greater for it to run locally.

 ```sh
 $ git clone https://github.com/SiddharthMantri/stuart-challenge.git